ROCKS AND DINOSAURS

 Not everyone was convinced.

-In 2016, then-New Hampshire Governor Maggie Hassan, a resident of nearby Exeter quickly created a Task Force on the Seacoast Cancer Cluster.
+In 2016, then-New Hampshire Governor Maggie Hassan, a resident of nearby Exeter, quickly created a Task Force on the Seacoast Cancer Cluster.
 The governor appointed Mindi to the task force.
-Later it was converted to a commission.
-It is work is still ongoing.
+Later it was converted to a commission whose work is still ongoing.